-Filters and lubricants The dual filters should be changed along with the hydraulic oil.
+Filters and lubrication The internal tank filters should be changed along with the hydraulic oil (see page 20 fig 36.).
 Reservoir capacity is 90 gallons.
 Oil change intervals vary according to actual operating conditions.
 Under normal conditions the oil should be changed after 12 months of operation.
 Remove the plug from the drain and connect to a container before opening the valve.